coldpeach2/ATM_Simulation/phase1/README.txt

 This program uses a command-line user interface.
 First login with one of the following sample accounts:
-    1. Bank Manager - username: areejn password: test
+    1. Bank Manager - username: areejn, password: test
-    2. User/Client - username biancap password: test2
+    2. User/Client - username: biancap, password: test2
-    3. IT Helper -
+    3. IT Helper - username: terryk, password: terry

 After logging in, you will be greeted with a menu and a list of possible actions.
 Whenever user-input is required, you will be prompted.
+Menu options are different depending on the type of account registred.

-~ BANK MANAGER
+~ BANK MANAGER is granted the following options:

 Menu Options: